intergreatme/igm-certs/README.md

 4. **Options**
  - Generate a x.509 Certificate:
     - Prompts you to enter a password to protect the private key.
+    - Therafter it prompts you to enter your domain name, organization, country and validity years of certificate
     - Generates the private key and a self-signed certificate.
     - Saves the encrypted private key and certificate in the keys directory.